praekelt/seed-auth-api/docs/http_api.rst

     :>json str name: the name of the team.
     :>json list users: The list of users that belong to this team.
     :>json int organization: The id of the organization that the team belongs to.
-    :>json list permissions:
+    :>json list permissions: The permission list for the team.
-        The permission list of the team.
-Each permission is an object containing the fields "id", "type", "object_id", and "properties", where "id" is the id of the permission, "type" is a string representing the type of permission, "object_id" is a string or null, representing the object that the permission acts on, and properties is a flat object to add any additional properties.
     :status 201: Successfully created team.
     :status 422: Missing required information to create team.